 1. Stir in provolone cheese until melted and smooth.

-2. Add cooked fettuccine, steak, and half of the vegetable mixture; toss to coat evenly.
+2. Add cooked fettuccine, steak, and half of the vegetable mixture.

 Step 6: Assemble and Serve